SiriusSoftwareLtd/Documentation/docs/rayfield/configuration/windows.md

    LoadingSubtitle = "by Sirius",
    Theme = "Default", -- Check https://docs.sirius.menu/rayfield/configuration/themes

-   ToggleUIKeybind = "K" -- The keybind to toggle the UI visibility (string like "K" or Enum.KeyCode)
+   ToggleUIKeybind = "K", -- The keybind to toggle the UI visibility (string like "K" or Enum.KeyCode)

    DisableRayfieldPrompts = false,
    DisableBuildWarnings = false, -- Prevents Rayfield from warning when the script has a version mismatch with the interface